AdobeDocs/campaign.en/help/v8/send/configure-and-send.md

 To balance the load, you can divide deliveries into several batches.
 Configure the number of batches and their proportion with respect to the entire delivery.

+To define waves, follow these steps:

+1. Open the delivery properties and browse to the **[!UICONTROL Delivery]** tab.
+1. Enable the **[!UICONTROL Send using multiple waves]** option, and click the **[!UICONTROL Define waves...]** link.

+   ![](assets/delivery-define-waves.png)

+1. Configure waves as detailed below.

    >[!NOTE]
    >
    >You can only define the size and the delay between two consecutive waves.
 The recipient selection criteria for each wave cannot be configured.

-1. Open the delivery properties window and click the **[!UICONTROL Delivery]** tab.
-1. Select the **[!UICONTROL Send using multiple waves]** option and click the **[!UICONTROL Define waves...]** link.

-   ![](assets/delivery-define-waves.png)

-1. To configure waves, you can either:
+  You can either define:

-    * Define the size for each wave.
+    * **The size for each wave**.
 For example, if you enter **[!UICONTROL 30%]** in the corresponding field, each wave will represent 30% of the messages included in the delivery, except the last one, which will represent 10% of the messages.

       In the **[!UICONTROL Period]** field, specify the delay between the start of two consecutive waves.
 For example, if you enter **[!UICONTROL 2d]**, the first wave will start immediately, the second wave will start in two days, the third wave in four days, and so on.

       ![](assets/delivery-waves-size.png)

-    * Define a calendar for sending each wave.
+    * **A calendar for sending each wave**.
+For example, the first wave represents 25% of the total number of messages included in the delivery and will start immediately.
+The next two waves complete the delivery and are set to begin at six-hour intervals.

       In the **[!UICONTROL Start]** column, specify the delay between the start of two consecutive waves.
 In the **[!UICONTROL Size]** column, enter a fixed number or a percentage.

-      In the example below, the first wave represents 25% of the total number of messages included in the delivery and will start immediately.
-The next two waves complete the delivery and are set to begin at six-hour intervals.

       ![](assets/delivery-waves-calendar.png)